[updated] Diagrams to live your life by

 I thank David Gross for this one.
 I use this most weeks.

-THINK OF YOUR OBITURY NOT YOUR CV
+THINK OF YOUR OBITUARY NOT YOUR CV

 Self explanatory, and a difficult thing when you are trying to earn a living.
 No one regrets on their death bed not finishing that email.
 Go hug your family.